Xanxi-Amiga/XACP-V1/README.md

 Each application or source package should therefore be considered according to the license information distributed with that specific component.

-The XX19a firmware source package is being prepared for publication in this repository.
+The corresponding XX19a firmware source is available under:

+firmware/source/XX19a/
 ---

 ## Development